 Synthetic vs Conventional Oil

-Your vehicle’s performance is where you can see and tell the difference between synthetic and conventional oils.
+Your vehicle’s performance is where you can see and tell the difference between conventional vs synthetic oil options.

 The advantages of synthetic oil over conventional oil?